 Facilitate the organizational renewal process.

-Advises organizations on constitutional questions.
+Advise organizations on constitutional questions.

-Introduces newly formed organizations to the U.S.S. for approval.
+Introduce newly formed organizations to the U.S.S. for approval.

 Utilize a web-based system to help maintain information regarding all student organizations, this shall include: a list of officers, members and advisors as well as their contact information.

-Provides a direct line of communication between the concerns and needs of student organizations and the U.S.S.
+Provide a direct line of communication between the concerns and needs of student organizations and the U.S.S.

 Promote inclusion of student organization participation in regularly scheduled meetings of the U.S.S. by inviting them to present in an open forum and listen in on Senate meetings.

-Co-coordinate organizational training session for recognized student organizations at annual student organization summit, in consultation with Involvement Center staff.
+Coordinate organizational training session for recognized student organizations at annual student organization summit, in consultation with Involvement Center staff.

-Maintain and update if needed an official copy of the Student Organizational Code of Conduct.
+Maintain and update an official copy of the Student Organizational Code of Conduct.

-Coordinates new organization training sessions, in consultation with the Involvement Center and Director of Financial Affairs.
+Coordinate new organization training sessions, in consultation with the Involvement Center and Director of Financial Affairs.

 3) Director of Financial Affairs